ash-sp-cole/BamazoN/README.md

 ---

-**As a customer**, you are able to view all of the stock and item information, choosing which item to purchase, total cost and stock availble.
+**As a customer**, you are able to view all of the stock and item information, choosing which item to purchase, total cost and stock available.

 ---